-Among the top 10 countries with the most MPOX cases, the USA reported the most (29974 cases), while Canada the lowest (1460 instances).
+Among the top 10 countries with the most MPOX cases, the USA reported the most (30154 cases), while Canada the lowest (1484 instances).
 By obesity rate, the USA also exhibited the highest cases (36.20%) among top cases countries, with Peru showing the lowest (19.47%) (Supplementary Table-ST1).
-It is also revealed that the average total number of MPX cases in the top 10 and the world increasd by 0.04% and 0.04%, respectively if the obesity rate rises by 1% (Supplementary Table-ST2).
-In the top 10 countries and globally, the model explained 40.19% and 8.32% of the total variation, respectively.
-The Pearson’s correlation coefficient and scatter plot showed a perfect positive linear relationship (r=0.634 and r=0.288) between total cases and the obesity rate of the top 10 countries and world MPX cases (Supplementary Table-ST2 and Figure 1).
-The majority of MPX deaths (28), as well as obesity (36.20%), occur in the US.
-Among the top 10 countries with the highest death rates, Argentina (2) and Chile (2) have the fewest MPX deathsand the percentages of obese people (28.30%and 28.00%, respectively) (Supplementary table-ST 1).
+It is also revealed that the average total number of MPOX cases in the top 10 and the world increased by 0.05% and 0.06%, respectively if the obesity rate rises by 1% (Supplementary Table-ST2).
+In the top 10 countries and globally, the model explained 35.4% and 7.74% of the total variation, respectively.
+Pearson’s correlation coefficient and scatter plot showed a perfect positive linear relationship (r=0.596 and r=0.278) between total cases and the obesity rate of the top 10 countries and world MPX cases (Supplementary Table-ST2 and Figure 1).
+The majority of MPOX deaths (42), as well as obesity (36.20%), also occur in the USA.
+Among the top 10 countries with the highest death rates, Argentina (2) has the fewest MPOX deaths in the percentages of obese people (28.30%) (Supplementary table-ST 1).

-The average number of deaths in MPX increases by 0.39 times for every 1% increase in the obesity rate in top 10 deaths countries.
-The model explained 13.46% of the total variation (Table 2).
-The Pearson’s correlation coefficient and scatter plot showed a positive linear relationship (r=0.367) between total deaths and the obesity rate of the top 10 MPX deaths countries (Supplementary Table-ST2 and Figure 1).
+The average number of deaths in MPOX increases by 0.41 times for every 1% increase in the obesity rate in the top 10 deaths countries.
+The model explained 34.26% of the total variation (Table 2).
+Pearson’s correlation coefficient and scatter plot showed a positive linear relationship (r=0.585) between total deaths and the obesity rate of the top 10 MPOX deaths countries (Supplementary Table-ST2 and Figure 1).

 Figure 1: Scatter plot with regression line between total cases and deaths of MPX with obesity rate.